atzori/sebd2024/awards.md

 <div id="participation"></div>

 ### Outstanding Participation Award
+The 32nd edition of the SEBD counted 120 registered participants.
 The Outstanding Participation Award highlights the institutions with the highest number of members attending the SEBD conference.

 This year's podium features:

 1. With 13 members, the gold medal goes to _Università della Calabria_!
 2. Very close, with 10 members, the silver medal goes to _Università di Modena e Reggio Emilia_!
 3. With 9 members each, the bronze medal goes to _Università di Milano_ and _Sapienza Università di Roma_!

 Thank you to these winners and all the institutions that have supported SEBD over the years through the participation of their members.